DCAN-Labs/nda-abcd-s3-downloader/README.md

 ### datastructure_manifest.txt

-NOTE: This file is currently missing from the NDA package due to a bug caused by a recent update.
-The problem should be fixed within the next couple days.
-Please check back soon or email Anders Perrone (perronea@ohsu.edu) for notification when this issue has been resolved.
-Thank you for your paitience.

 To use this downloader you must first have an NDA account and download the "DCAN Labs ABCD-BIDS MRI pipeline inputs and derivatives" collection from the [NDA website](https://ndar.nih.gov/):
 1. Navigate to the [NDA website](https://ndar.nih.gov/)